Choosing the Right Picking Strategy for Your Warehouse or DC

 Batch picking is the best option for Digital Distribution when a small number of items (web-promotional items) are common across a large number of orders.
 It is also best used when automation can be justified by the reduction of employees to process orders in the distribution center.

 Among our crack team of supply chain execution professionals at Tryon Solutions we have operational consultants, and they can help you select the right picking strategy for your needs.
-Feel free to drop us a line if you need any advice, and be sure to check out part II of our “Picking Strategy and Tech” series where we match up picking technology to picking strategy; it drops later this month!
+Feel free to drop us a line if you need any advice, and be sure to check out part II of our “Picking Strategy and Tech” series where we match up picking technology to picking strategy!

 This post was written by: